ting-18/StudyNotes-DataCamp/1_AssociateDE_in_SQL/AssociateDE_StudyNotes2.md

      ```
 ##### Surrogate keys
 - What is surrogate key?
-   Surrogate keys are sort of an artificial primary key.
+   Surrogate keys are sort of __an artificial primary key__.
 In other words, they are not based on a native column in your data, but on a column that just exists for the sake of having a primary key.
 - Why do we need surrogate key?
      - Primary keys should be built from a few columns as possible
      - Primary keys should never change over time.